-Words by Bev Malzard
+Words and images courtesy of Bev Malzard

 Once considered the wild west, Darwin was a haven for dodgy people who needed to disappear and a town with a drinking culture to set galactic records.

 Today, the top end city has expanded from its glory pub days where a slab of steak, three eggs and chips was regular fare.
 International cuisine is now well and truly on the menu in some great restaurants, while the place to really get your spicy fix is the markets.

 If you’re hanging out for a flat white made by a topknot-wearing chappie with tats and a goatee, a laksa or a tropical smoothie, Parap Market is where the locals throng to every Saturday morning.
 Fruit and vegies that you’ve only seen in Asia are on sale, and while you tuck into a curry or roti, shut your eyes and taste the spice accompanied by the light aroma of patchouli – yes, this is where the new breed hippie has been reinvented!

 The main place to hit just before sunset is Mindil Beach Sunset Markets.
 This is Darwin’s most popular tourist spot so arrive early and bag a spot on the beach when the markets operate between April and the end of October (the dry season).
 Munch a kangaroo sausage from the Roadkill Café, listen to the poetry readings, watch a dance troupe or pick up a few Aboriginal arts and Asian crafts.
 Don’t panic if you miss the magnificent sunset, there’ll be another one tomorrow.

 Another favourite sunset-watching spot is from the less-than-posh yacht club, the Darwin Trailer Boat Club.
 The city’s oldest club (1954) started out as a modified caravan on the beach and now serves cold beer and fantastic food from the bistro.